khanlou/Parser/README.md

 The errors that `Parser` generates are rich: they include details about which key was missing, what type it expected them to be, and what type they were.
 This makes tracking down bad JSON much faster.

+The full rationale for this library is laid out in [this blog post](http://khanlou.com/2016/04/decoding-json/).

+## Methods

 ### `fetch`

 ```